THE MODEL WALL FOR TODAY’S CHURCH

 5 you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
 (NKJV).

-Among the living stones that make up the spiritual temple of God, some are divinely, specifically and strategically positioned as “the wall.”
-These are men and women in position of authority and influence in the Church.
+Among the living stones that make up the spiritual temple of God some are divinely, specifically and strategically positioned as “the wall.”
+These are men and women in position of authority or leadership in the Church.

 Beyond nurturing, feeding and caring for the sheep of God, the shepherds or spiritual leaders in the Church are also charged with the responsibility of watching over, protecting and defending God’s flock against the encroachment and invasion of the world and the devil.

-Paul admonished the elders of the Church at Ephesus, saying, “Therefore take heed to yourselves and to all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood.”
-(Acts 20:28 NKJV).
+28 “Therefore take heed to yourselves and to all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He purchased with His own blood.

 The Holy Spirit is therefore calling for a rebuilding and reconstruction of the spiritual walls of today’s Church.